wentin/wentin/README.md

 #### Hello!
-I am *Wenting Zhang*, *designer & entrepreneur* based in *New York City*. “wentin” is my Internet alias.
+I am Wenting Zhang, designer & entrepreneur based in *New York City*. “wentin” is my Internet alias.
 She/Her. 👋🏼
 #### I am currently building a startup in the Typography and Branding space.
 Previously I worked at Adobe.
 My projects there include Adobe XD, Adobe Illustrator on iPad, and Adobe Fonts.
 I teach at School of Visual Arts and OfCourse.
-My course *Crafting Interactions* is taught at the Interaction Design MFA program.
+My course Crafting Interactions is taught at the Interaction Design MFA program.

 [Store](https://wentin.gumroad.com/l/FfLGoV) |
 [Newsletter](https://wentin.substack.com/) |